Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

 \subsection{Overall Performance (RQ1)}

 We compare our proposed method with state-of-the-art(SOTA) semantic ID approaches for generative retrieval and discriminative ranking tasks on both public and industrial datasets.
-The overall performance comparison is summarized in Table \ref{tab:main_comparison}, the results lead to several key observations:

-\textbf{The Importance of Integrating Behavioral Information for SIDs}: Firstly, behavior-content aligned SIDs (e.g., RQ-Kmeans, LETTER) consistently outperform content-only SIDs (RQ-VAE, OPQ) across R@100, N@100, and AUC.
-This highlights the fundamental limitation of relying solely on static content and underscores the necessity of incorporating behavioral signals.Secondly, the significant performance lift of RQ-VAE++ over the original RQ-VAE directly demonstrates the critical value of incorporating collaborative information into the SID generation process.
-Finally, comparing alignment strategies reveals that explicitly generating dedicated SIDs for collaborative signals (as in MM-RQ-VAE, RQ-VAE++) is more effective at capturing complex interaction patterns than other approaches (e.g., LETTER, DAS), leading to superior downstream performance
+The overall performance comparison is summarized in Table \ref{tab:main_comparison}, the results lead to several key observations: Firstly, behavior-content aligned SIDs (e.g., RQ-Kmeans, LETTER) consistently outperform content-only SIDs (RQ-VAE, OPQ) across R@100, N@100, and AUC.
+This highlights the fundamental limitation of relying solely on static content and underscores the necessity of incorporating behavioral signals.
+Secondly, the significant performance lift of MM-RQ-VAE over the original RQ-VAE directly demonstrates the critical value of incorporating collaborative information into the SID generation process.
+Furthermore, the performance comparsion between MM-RQ-VAE and LETTER, DAS, RQ-Kmeans demonstrated that explicitly generating behavioral SIDs is more effective at capturing an item's collaborative patterns, with a better performance of downstream recommendations.

-\textbf{The Effectiveness of ADA-SID}: ADA-SID demonstrates superior performance across both generative retrieval and discriminative ranking, outperforming all baselines, including content-only and existing behavior-content aligned SIDs.
-This superiority stems from its unique design: unlike methods that perform indiscriminate alignment, ADA-SID intelligently fuses the content and behavior information by assessing the richness of an item's behavioral information.
-It adaptively amplifies critical signals while suppressing noise, resulting in a more robust and expressive item representation.
+ADC-SID demonstrates superior performance across both generative retrieval and discriminative ranking, outperforming all baselines, including content-only and existing behavior-content aligned SIDs.
+This superiority stems from its unique design: unlike methods that perform indiscriminate alignment, ADC-SID adaptively fuses the content and collaborative information and adaptively suppresses noise, resulting in a more robust and expressive SID representation.
+As shown in Table \ref{tab:main_comparison}, ADC-SID achieves substantial gains in Recall@50 and Recall@100, while yielding only modest improvements in NDCG@50 and NDCG@100.
+This indicates that incorporating richer semantic IDs enables the model to retrieve more items of user interest; however, these retrieved items often receive relatively low scores, leading to limited gains in NDCG.
+This observation further reflects that a large number of long-tail items suffer from insufficient training, resulting in underestimated relevance scores.
+Consequently, improving the representation quality of SIDs for long-tail items is crucial.